connexcs/docs/docs/developers/database.md

 # Database
 Developer :material-menu-right: Database

-The **Database** allows you to create custom persistant data storage.
+The **Database** allows you to create custom persistent data storage.
 A datastore can be global (used with any customer), or it can be associated with a single customer.
 The **Database** can be used for activities such as checking a list of numbers, caching external lookups, or creating stateful applications that allow users a certain amount of free minutes per month.

 ### Types